They Shoot Horses, Don't They? (film)

-They Shoot Horses, Don't They? is a 1969 American psychological tragedy film directed by Sydney Pollack, from a screenplay written by Robert E. Thompson and James Poe, based on Horace McCoy's 1935 novel.
+They Shoot Horses, Don't They? is a 1969 American psychological drama film directed by Sydney Pollack, from a screenplay written by Robert E. Thompson and James Poe, based on Horace McCoy's 1935 novel.
 It stars Jane Fonda, Michael Sarrazin, Susannah York, Gig Young, Bonnie Bedelia, and Red Buttons.
 It focuses on a disparate group of individuals desperate to win a Depression-era dance marathon and an opportunistic emcee who urges them on.

 The film was released theatrically in the United States on December 10, 1969, and also premiered at the 1970 Cannes Film Festival.
 Reviewers praised its direction, screenplay, depiction of the Depression era, and performances (especially of Fonda, York, and Young).
 It received nine nominations at the 42nd Academy Awards including: Best Director, Best Actress (for Fonda), Best Supporting Actress (for York), Best Adapted Screenplay, with Young winning for Best Supporting Actor.
 As of 2025, it holds the record for obtaining the most Oscar nominations without receiving one for Best Picture.

 Plot

 Robert Syverton, a homeless man, recalls the events leading to an unstated crime.
 As a boy, he witnessed a horse that had broken its leg being shot to 'put it out of its misery'.
 Years later, during the Great Depression, he wanders into a dance marathon that is about to begin in a shabby ballroom on the Santa Monica Pier.
 Couples are competing for a $1,500 cash prize and hoping to be spotted by Hollywood celebrities and talent scouts in the audience.
-Robert is recruited by Rocky, the contest's promoter and emcee, to be the partner of a world-weary, bitter young woman named Gloria Beatty, after her previous partner is disqualified for bronchitis.
-Other contestants include retired sailor Harry Kline, emotionally fragile aspiring London actress Alice, her partner and aspiring actor Joel, impoverished farmer James, and James's pregnant wife Ruby.
+Robert is recruited by Rocky Gravo, the contest's promoter and emcee, to be the partner of a world-weary, bitter young woman named Gloria Beatty, after her previous partner is disqualified for bronchitis.
+Other contestants include retired sailor Harry Kline, emotionally fragile aspiring London actress Alice LeBlanc, her partner and aspiring actor Joel Girard, and impoverished farmer James Bates and his pregnant wife Ruby.

 Early in the marathon, the weaker pairs are eliminated quickly.
 Rocky observes the vulnerabilities of stronger contestants and exploits them for the audience's amusement.
 The arena uses quack doctors to cover up the extreme physical and mental damage to participants.
 Frayed nerves are exacerbated by the theft of one of Alice's dresses (by Rocky, as he later reveals) and Gloria's displeasure over the attention Robert shows Alice.
 Robert ends up pairing off with Alice, and Gloria takes Joel as her partner, switching to Harry after Joel leaves for a job.